Vyral/base-template/_posts/2019-08-29-answering-3-common-homebuyer-questions.md

 We’ll cover this topic more in depth in an upcoming video, but in a nutshell, **the buyer will get their earnest money back under the following circumstances:**

-* They back out of inspections within the inspection contingency timeline&nbsp;
+* They back out of the deal within the inspection contingency timeline&nbsp;
 * They’re still within their 10-day right of rescission period for their CIC document review
 * Their loan falls apart